 03 of 08

-Hey, suds up!
-This brush actually makes dishes seem like a clean and fun affair.
+Suds up your dishes without having to handle the soap dispenser.
 Pushing the button on the bamboo handle to dispense more soap makes doing dishes a snap.
 The replaceable brush head, which is made from a combination of plant-derived plastic and recycled-plastic bristles, scrubs away stubborn stuck-on food.

 04 of 08